ZaneAvernathy/ModularMinimugBox/README.md

 # Installation

-The Modular Minimug Box requires [lyn](http://feuniverse.us/t/ea-asm-tool-lyn-elf2ea-if-you-will/2986).

-To install `lyn`, place the `lyn` executable in your `<Event Assembler>/Tools/` folder.

-To install the Modular Minimug Box (henceforth just the MMB) you simply need to `#include` one of the `MMB Installer` files.
+To install the Modular Minimug Box (henceforth just the MMB) you simply need to `#include` one of the `MMBInstaller` files in the `Installers` folder.
 There are multiple variants of the installer included with the MMB, so pick your favorite to install or use as a starting point to customize.

 The MMB takes up a considerable amount of freespace and is made by default to be included within a larger EA buildfile.
 If you're installing the MMB on its own, you'll need to modify your installer to assemble the hack to freespace.
 The easiest way to do that is to add the line `ORG 0x00B2A610` as the first line in the installer, replacing `0x00B2A610` with the offset of some available space.